hxlnt/nobadmemories.com/src/render/posts/my-first-week-with-pocketchip.html.md

 To learn more about the PocketCHIP and CHIP, check out Next Thing Co.'s [documentation](http://docs.getchip.com/).

-## Installing new software on your PocketCHIP
+## Installing new software on PocketCHIP

 PocketCHIP comes with a few applications preloaded; among them, the [Pico-8 game console-plus-IDE](http://www.lexaloffle.com/pico-8.php) steals the show.
 But what if you want to venture into new territory with your device?